Discover Chile's Lakes Region, a Charming Place to Tour

 Image: Villa Peulla

-Created in August 1926, this protected area is the oldest in the country.
-Within its more than 253,000 hectares of surface, there are great tourist attractions, framed by the Andes Mountains, an evergreen vegetation and turquoise water lakes, places worthy of a postcard.
+framed by the Andes Mountains, an evergreen vegetation and turquoise water lakes, places worthy of a postcard.
 Particularly worth mentioning are the Osorno Volcano, true icon of the Region De Los Lagos, considered "almost perfect" because of its shape and colors; the wonderful Lago Todos los Santos (Todos los Santos Lake), one of the most photogenic places in Chile; Los Saltos del Petrohue, set of small cascades of the Petrohue River which fall among rocks of volcanic origin, another of the favorite views of the photographers; Laguna Verde, gateway to Vicente Perez Rosales National Park, so called because of the color given to the water by two micro-algae that live in suspension; Monte Tronador, inactive volcano of 3491 mts. of altitude, in the border between Chile and Argentina.

 Museo Colonial Aleman (German Colonial Museum)

-The Museo Colonial Aleman, inaugurated in 1984, is located in the town of Frutillar, mainly dedicated to preserve the legacy of the German immigration in the area of Llanquihue Lake.
-It is made up of a group of five buildings covered with wooden tiles, in the style of Southern Chile.
-At the entrance is located La Llaveria, where currently are carried out administrative activities of the museum, then you can visit La Casa del Molino (The Mill's House) with a large sample of objects, documents and explanatory panels of the different historical stages shown in the exhibition, outside the house there is El Molino de Agua (The Water Mill), one of the first machines used by the settlers on the shores of Lake Llanquihue, around 1870.
-Other facilities are La Casa del Herrero (The Blacksmith's House), with machines, carriages and tools of the time; El Campanario (The Bell Tower), a circular barn where the sheaves of wheat were gathered and finally on the hill you get to La Casa Patronal (Main House) built in 1889, where you can see how the houses of the German settlers were thanks to the economic development they got.
+At the entrance is located La Llaveria, where currently are carried out administrative activities of the museum, then you can visit La Casa del Molino (The Mill's House) with a large sample of objects, documents and explanatory panels of the different historical stages shown in the exhibition.
+Outside the house there is El Molino de Agua (The Water Mill), one of the first machines used by the settlers on the shores of Lake Llanquihue, around 1870.
+Other facilities are La Casa del Herrero (The Blacksmith's House), with machines, carriages and tools of the time; El Campanario (The Bell Tower), a circular barn where the sheaves of wheat were gathered and finally, on the hill, you get to La Casa Patronal (Main House) built in 1889, where you can see how the houses of the German settlers were, thanks to the economic development they achieved.
 Near the Casa Patronal there is a Family Cemetery, as was customary at the time among some immigrant groups.

 Llanquihue Lake and Surroundings